Common minke whale: Migration and movements

 In the eastern North Pacific, individually identified minke whales were found to make intra-annual movements between feeding areas.
 Two whales traveled from southern (April) to northern Vancouver Island (July), while one whale moved from the southwest coast of Vancouver Island (June) to its northern coast (July–September) and another from the central British Columbia coast (July) south to northern Vancouver Island (August–September).
-Two whales, including one of the two that had traveled from southern to northern Vancouver Island, moved from northern (June and July, respectively) to southern Vancouver Island (September).
+Two whales, including one of the two that had traveled from southern to northern Vancouver Island, moved from northern in June and July to southern Vancouver Island in September.

 Four dwarf minke whales were attached with satellite tags off Lizard Island, on the Great Barrier Reef, in July 2013.
 All four followed the coastline south.
 Two stopped transmitting off southern Queensland, while the other two traveled west through the Bass Strait.
 The third soon stopped transmitting as well.
-The fourth ceased sending signals on 11 October, by which time it had reached 54°23'S, traveling some 6,000 km from its original tagging location.
+The fourth ceased sending signals on 11 October, by which time it had reached 54°23'S, traveling some 6000 km from its original tagging location.